 Additionally, white-collar workers in China also pay lots of attention to what they eat.
 They like organic food and health care products, pharmaceutical generics (such as tablets produced by Swisse and Blackmores) and traditional Chinese herbs (such as red date, wolfberry, and Dong Quai).

 White-collar workers, especially those in China’s first-tier cities, have a desire to highlight their social status through conspicuous consumption.
 Meanwhile, they always grasp the new trend of fashion and want to be unique.
 They usually look for professional style clothes with high quality but remain relatively price sensitive.
 Hence, they have a high requirement for brand profile.
 They are the potential consumers for foreign and domestic luxury brands, especially luxuries’ secondary lines, such as Emporio Armani (comes from Giorgio Armani), REDValentino (comes from Valentino), and See by Chloé (comes from Chloé).

-Such secondary lines get so hot because they maintain the signal value of the luxury brand and, at the same time, offer a relatively low price but chic and distinctive design to get access to more middle-class consumers in China.
+Such secondary lines maintain the value of the luxury brand for a relatively low price.
+Hence, these chic and distinctive design to get access to more middle-class consumers in China who want to look good on a budget.
 For instance, consumers in China can get a Joan from See by Chloé (the secondary line of Chloé) at 3,600 yuan, which has a similar design and materials with Faye Day from Chloé (valued 11,700 yuan), cutting down the price by nearly 70%.
-It is not surprising why luxury secondary lines cover a considerable market share in the China’s white collars segment since these brands can match both their high standard of living and limited salary.
+It is not surprising why luxury secondary lines gain market share in China’s white collars segment.
+These brands can match both their high standard of living and limited salary.